India’s Green Revolution: A Blessing or A Curse?

 • Poverty Impact: Poverty rates are higher in districts where groundwater tables have fallen below 8 meters, affecting small farmers disproportionately.

-Figure 1 highlights the adverse effects of overexploitation, particularly in regions where intensive farming practices prevail.
+The adverse effects of overexploitation, particularly in regions where intensive farming practices prevail.
 The need of the hour is a shift towards sustainable approaches that prioritize conservation while maintaining agricultural productivity.

 • Native crop varieties are less water-intensive and can significantly alleviate pressure on ground water resources.